 Why do this problem?

-could be used to make other pairs or sets of numbers that total to different target numbers or children could make up a game using them for other children to play.
-Multople sets of the cards will increase the number of possible solutions.
+could be used to make other pairs or sets of numbers that total to different target numbers.
+Multiple sets of the cards will increase the number of possible solutions.

 Some children respond well to using the counting from Catherine Stern's book "Children Discover Arithmetic".
-It can be called something like "Funny Counting".
-The numbers between $9$ and $22$ go, "onety, onety-one, onety-two..... onety-nine, twoty, twoty-one..."
-The numbers get quite regular with this counting at 60!
+It can be called something like 'Funny Counting'.
+The numbers between 9 and 22 go, 'onety, onety-one, onety-two... onety-nine, twoty, twoty-one...'.
+The numbers become quite regular with this counting!